Catherine Bagration: Second marriage, separation and death

-In Paris on 18 January 1830 she married the British general and diplomat Sir John Hobart Caradoc, 2nd Baron Howden and Grimston; she was fifteen years his senior.
+In Paris on 18 January 1830, she married the British general and diplomat Sir John Hobart Caradoc, 2nd Baron Howden and Grimston; she was fifteen years his senior.
 For a while her married name became Caradoc.
 They had no children, and later broke up and filed for a formal separation.
 By 1849 she was on the move again and visited London, apparently for the first time.

 Even in her old age, when her limbs could no longer support her, she would rest with great elegance and a suggestive manner.
 Princess Catherine was the heiress to the fabulous jewelry collection of her great-uncle, and it is possible that her finances were flagging at the end of her life.
 She sold some items, including the famous "Potemkin Diamond", which was purchased by the Emperor Napoléon III for his wife the Empress Eugénie, after whom it was subsequently renamed.
 She finally died during a trip to Venice, on 2 June 1857, and was buried in the Orthodox section of the San Michele cemetery on the Isola di San Michele, in Venice, which is also the last resting place of Sergei Diaghilev and Igor Stravinsky.
 Her white headstone bears the French inscription: Princesse Catherine Bagration Décedée à Venise le II Juin MDCCCLVII (Princess Catherine Bagration, deceased in Venice 2 June 1857).
 Some sources give her date of death as 21 May, but this is the Russian Old Style.

 Sales of jewelry

 The Empress Eugénie diamond, which she had sold to Napoléon III, was taken to England when the now ex-Royal Family went into exile.
-When their finances became tight it was auctioned by Christies and bought by the then Gaekwad of Baroda, India, Malhār Rāo.
+When their finances became tight it was auctioned by Christie's and bought by Malhār Rāo, the then Gaekwad of Baroda, India.
 It remained in the Gaekwad princely family for some time, but at some point was sold again, and now seems to be in private Russian hands.
-In 1977, the Duke of Westminster purchased a diamond and spinel tiara and matching set of jewels reported to have belonged to Catherine Bagration as an engagement present for his future bride Natalia “Tally” Phillips.
+In 1977, the Duke of Westminster purchased a diamond and spinel tiara and matching set of jewels reported to have belonged to Catherine Bagration as an engagement present for his future bride Natalia "Tally" Phillips.